kaleido-io/pet-dvp/atomic-settlement.md

 To guard against this case:

-- the escrow contract initialization must happen first, then each of the trade legs is set up, by using the lockId's proposed in the list of operations passed to `initialize()`.
+- The escrow contract initialization must happen first, then each of the trade legs is set up, using the lockIds proposed in the list of operations passed to `initialize()`.
-- the `cancel()` function of the escrow contract must be implemented to catch reverts in the downstream calls to the token contracts' `rollbackLock()` function.
-Otherwise a malicious participant can implement a lock that reverts on rollback, and prevents other participants from getting back their locked assets.
+- The `cancel()` function of the escrow contract must be implemented to catch reverts in the downstream calls to the token contracts' `rollbackLock()` function.
+Otherwise, a malicious participant can implement a lock that reverts on rollback and prevents other participants from getting back their locked assets.